hydrogen-dev/SDK/molecule/javascript/docs/MoleculeApi.md

 var molecule_api = require('hydrogen-molecule-api');
 var defaultClient = molecule_api.ApiClient.instance;

-// (Optional) Set the Atom environment you wish to use (defaults to sandbox)
+// (Optional) Set the Molecule environment you wish to use (defaults to sandbox)
 // This changes the URL for requests (including OAuth) to [environment].hydrogenplatform.com defaultClient.basePath = "https://sandbox.hydrogenplatform.com";